 The midway at the event usually includes a Ferris Wheel, bumper cars and a small number of other typical amusement rides.

 All-day ride wristbands cost $38 on the Saturday and $28 on the Sunday.
-Individual tickets cost $1.25 each and little kid rides require 3 or 4 tickets and more serious attractions require between 4 and 6 tickets.
+Individual ride tickets cost $1.25 each.
+Little kid rides require 3 or 4 tickets and more serious attractions require between 4 and 6 tickets.

 Tips & Advice

 Below are some tips and suggestions to help you make the most out of your visit to the fair when you visit next time.

 TIP #1: Amusement ride tickets are non-refundable, but also never expire.